Small Business Lawyer Orlando | Luther Lanard Skip to Content

 Intellectual property (IP) represents the valuable creations of the mind, such as inventions, literary and artistic works, designs, and symbols used in commerce.
 Protecting intellectual property is paramount to success and competitive advantages for small businesses.
 If your small business is based on an original idea, design, or invention, you should consider registering your IP with the U.S. Patent and Trademark Office (USPTO).
 Key types of intellectual property include:

-• Trademarks protect words, phrases, symbols, designs, or a combination of these that distinguish your goods or services from others.
+• Trademarks: Protect words, phrases, symbols, designs, or a combination of these that distinguish your goods or services from others.
 They could include your company logo, brand name, or slogan and help build brand recognition.

 • Copyrights: Protect original works of authorship, such as literary, dramatic, musical, and artistic works, including software, photographs, and architectural designs.